MBA in Human Resource Management: Career Path

 Career Path

-A career path for a graduate with an MBA in Human Resource Management can be quite varied, depending on the individual's interests, skills, and experience.
+A career path for a graduate with an MBA in Human Resource Management can vary, depending on the individual's interests, skills, and experience.
 However, some common career paths include:

-• Talent Management: Graduates can start working in positions related to talent management, such as talent acquisition or talent development, and can progress to roles such as talent management lead, talent management manager or director.
+• Talent Management: Graduates can start working in positions related to talent management, such as talent acquisition or talent development, and progress to roles such as talent management lead, manager, or director.

-• Human Resources Consulting: Graduates can start working as human resources consultants for consulting firms, and can progress to more senior roles such as consultant, senior consultant, or managing consultant.
+• Human Resources Consulting: Graduates can start working as human resources consultants for consulting firms and progress to more senior roles such as consultant, senior consultant, or managing consultant.

-• General Management: Graduates with an MBA in Human Resource Management can also go on to work in general management roles such as operations management, financial management, and marketing management.
+• General Management: Graduates with an MBA in Human Resource Management can also work in general roles such as operations management, financial management, and marketing management.

 Job Outlook